A. The ark is captured.

 b.
 Eli, sitting on a seat by the wayside watching, for his heart trembled for the ark of God: Eli anxiously waited back at the tabernacle for news of the battle.
 Eli was rightly more concerned about the fate of the ark than the fate of his sons.

 i.
 Why was he so nervous?
-Eli knew he let the ark go on an unwise, superstitious errand, and his conscience made him fear it would end in disaster.
+Eli knew that he had let the ark go on an unwise, superstitious errand, and his conscience made him fear it would end in disaster.

 i.
 “No sword of a Philistine could have slain him any more powerfully; neither can you say whether his neck or his heart were broken first.”
 (Trapp)

 ii.
 God promised that Eli’s two sons would die on the same day as a sign of judgment on the house of Eli (1 Samuel 2:34).
 God did not announce that Eli would also die the same day.
 God tells us much in prophecy, but not everything.
-Some is only seen in its fullness after it is fulfilled.
+Some things are only seen in their fullness after all is fulfilled.

 iii.
-According to other passages, after the Philistines defeated the Israeli army they went on to destroy the city of Shiloh itself (Psalm 78:60-64, Jeremiah 7:12 and 26:9).
+According to other passages, after the Philistines defeated the Israelite army they went on to destroy the city of Shiloh itself (Psalm 78:60-64, Jeremiah 7:12 and 26:9).